-Belmont Abbey College Police Department has officers on duty 24 hours a day 365, days a year.
+Belmont Abbey College Police Department has officers on duty 24 hours a day, 365 days a year.
 Officers make routine patrol of campus and ensure buildings are secured at set times based on events, classes, and business needs.
-In addition, these officers routinely look for security related maintenance issues (for example: light bulb) and report these issues to maintenance for repair.
+In addition, officers routinely look for security related maintenance issues (ex. lighting, walkways, etc) and report discovered issues to maintenance for repair.